rjashby/Wheres-My-Sammich/Project-Log.md

 11:00 - Too much work to do.
 Trying to figure out how to add Google Maps.

+11:45 - 12:45 - Lunch break

+12:50 - Back to work, figuring out google maps and using forms correctly.

-3:15 - Need to turn back to getting basic functionality of the app working.
+3:15 pm - Need to turn back to getting basic functionality of the app working.

 4:41 - Still trying to figure out adding google maps.
 Got the forms and database and api calls working fine.

+4:45 - 6:30 - Dinner and household break

+6:40 - 8:40 -